 In brightfield microscopy stains are often used to render the specimen details visible under the microscope.

 The technique has inherent drawbacks and yields poor results when employed on living tissue.
-Although the necessary components for differential interference contrast imaging can be retrofitted to most light microscopes, it is a fairly complex viewing technique.
+Although the necessary components for differential interference contrast imaging can be retrofitted to most light microscopes, it's a fairly complex viewing technique.

 Differential interference contrast produces contrast by visually displaying the refractive index gradients of different areas of a specimen.